PrajwalMDeshanur/Youtube.github.io/README.md

 - Improved Inventory Management: Efficient tracking reduces stockouts and overstock situations.
 - Personalized Recommendations: Tailored suggestions based on user behavior increase average order value and loyalty.

-**Complexity Analysis**
-- Balanced Binary Search Tree (BST):

 Time Complexity: O(log n) for insertions, deletions, and searches.
 Space Complexity: O(n).

-- Collaborative Filtering:

-Time Complexity: O(mn) for matrix factorization, where m is the number of users and n is the number of items.

-Space Complexity: O(mn).

 **5. Real-Time Course Progress Tracking**

 - Segment Tree: The platform tracks students' course progress in real-time, providing timely insights and updates on completed and pending lessons.
 This allows both students and educators to monitor progress accurately and make data-driven decisions.

 **Limitations and Challengs**

 - Real-Time Updates: Ensuring progress data is updated promptly as students complete lessons.